bitcointranscripts/bitcointranscripts/bitcoin-explained/why-open-source-matters-for-bitcoin.md

 So for example, the software uses libraries and those libraries are living on your system.
 So we talked about that in one of the first episodes about libraries in general.
 These libraries might live in your system and these libraries get updated all the time.
-And maybe you updated two months ago and Vladimir is very accurate and he updated yesterday.
+And maybe you updated two months ago and Wladimir is very accurate and he updated yesterday.
 And so the final product contains a different version of a library.
 And if you only change one letter in a computer program, then boom, your checksum doesn't work anymore.
 So that's one of the things that can go wrong.